-Incidents of rape have been reported.
+Incidents of rape have taken place.
 Due to the high prevalence of HIV/AIDS, victims are strongly encouraged to seek immediate medical assistance.

 Pickpockets are active outside the arrivals and departures gates at the Luanda airport.

 There’s a risk of kidnapping, particularly in Luanda.
-Foreigners seem to be a preferred target.
-Victims are often taken from their car by criminals seeking a ransom.
+Foreigners are a preferred target.
+Criminals seeking ransom often take victims from their car.
 Be on the alert for ploys to stop your vehicle and use varied and unpredictable routes and schedules of travel.

 There is a high risk from landmines and unexploded ordnance, especially near bridges and on unpaved roads outside major cities.
 Many areas of the countryside, including secondary roads, are heavily mined.
-Even roads that have been frequently travelled and are thought to be landmine-free may be unsafe.
+Even frequently travelled roads that are thought to be landmine-free may be unsafe.

 Always drive with the doors locked and the windows rolled up.
 Keep your valuables out of sight.

-Overland travel outside of urban centres should be undertaken in convoys of at least two vehicles, ideally four-wheel drive vehicles.
+Only undertake overland travel outside of urban centres in convoys of at least two vehicles, ideally four-wheel drive vehicles.

-Door-to-door taxis are scarce and expensive, so it is advisable to hire a car with driver.
+Door-to-door taxis are scarce and expensive, so you should try to hire a car with driver.
 Local drivers can overcome the problem of few parking spaces and can negotiate heavy traffic and the idiosyncrasies of local traffic flows, including any accident.

 We do not make assessments on the compliance of foreign domestic airlines with international safety standards.